notmaeven/notmaeven/README.md

 ### Hi there 👋

+current objective:
+- make this readme file actually do its thing

 <!--
 **notmaeven/notmaeven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.